 - AI works best by collaborating with humans rather than replacing them; in either case, ethical dilemmas will surface, and non-profit communities such as the Partnership on AI start to address these.

-- Capgemini brings more IQ to its own (BPO) business services through combining an automation of process steps with AI-enabled analysis and resolution of service requests.
+- Capgemini brings more IQ to its own (BPO) business services by combining an automation of process steps with AI-enabled analysis and resolution of service requests.
 It also uses cognitive capabilities to facilitate complex contract management, optimize people matching for assignments, and drastically speed up testing.

 - AI-powered drones combine image recognition and supervised learning to automatically count and control stocks in large warehouses.

-- Cost effectiveness, improved productivity and higher quality through “smart” automation of human tasks
+- Cost effectiveness, improved productivity, and higher quality through “smart” automation of human tasks.

-- Capturing and leveraging collective knowledge as well as decreasing the dependency on undocumented, individual expertise and experience
+- Capturing and leveraging collective knowledge as well as decreasing the dependency on undocumented, individual expertise, and experience.

-- AI and Machine Intelligence platforms
+- AI and machine intelligence platforms

 - AI solutions

-- AI (open source) platforms
+- AI (open-source) platforms and communities